Low Literacy & Numeracy Research

 Dr. Paccagnella is an Analyst for the OECD Directorate for Education and Skills.
 Marco works on the team responsible for managing the Programme for the International Assessment of Adult Competencies (PIAAC).
 Before joining the OECD, he worked as an economist for the Bank of Italy.

 Dr Masters-Awatere has been registered and practising as a community psychologist since 2000.
 Her work has been focused on generating information that is useful and meaningful in the context of inequality

 Dr Rua's research interests lie in community, Māori, social and Indigenous psychology.
-Her work with the Māori and Psychology Research Unit (MPRU), draws together skilled and experienced, interdisciplinary research groups to deliver high-quality research.
+His work with the Māori and Psychology Research Unit (MPRU), draws together skilled and experienced, interdisciplinary research groups to deliver high-quality research.

 Dr Furness has a background in education and psychology.
 A trained teacher, she is also a registered community psychologist, with over twenty years of experience in adult learning and literacy education.

 Dr Piercy-Cameron is the undergraduate advisor for Sociology and Social Policy.
 She is a qualitative researcher interested in policy analysis, the use of interviews in gathering empirical information and auto-ethnography.

 Dr Cochrane was a Research Fellow in the Population Studies Centre from 2002-2010 and continues in the National Institute of Demographic and Economic Analysis as an Associate Researcher.
 William's main interests lie in Labour Economics.

 Professor Gail Pacheco is the Director of the NZ Work Research Institute (NZWRI) at AUT.
 In 2019, she was appointed as a Commissioner at the Productivity Commission and also received the AUT Medal (AUT’s top award) for her research, scholarship and application of integrated data to help inform social policy and wellbeing.